|Date Opened||9/22/2023 6:00:00 PM|

-This position will close on October 13, 2023, with virtual interviews via Microsoft Teams being held shortly thereafter.
+This position will close on November 21, 2023, with interviews being held shortly thereafter.

 To ensure accurate payroll information for tax purposes, the successful candidate will need to provide their original Social Security Card or original letter from the Social Security Administration with their social security number prior to beginning work with the City of Tucson.